stephpy/timeline/doc/filter.rst

 DuplicateKey
 ````````````

-Imagine theses actions:
+Imagine these actions:

 .. code-block:: txt

     Chuck    | fight | BruceLee
     BruceLee | fight | Chuck

 You may not want to show on your page these two identical actions.
-Doing it in this way, you will have a **duplicateKey** field.
+This is what it is known as a **duplicateKey** entry.

-When you create these two TimelineActions, define a same DuplicateKey.
+When you create these two timeline actions you have a DuplicateKey.

-After filtering with DuplicateKey filter, this will delete one of the two actions (the biggest duplicatePriority field, if you don't define it, will delete the second entry).
-It will set to TRUE the **isDuplicated** field on timeline_action.
+When filtering a timeline with the DuplicateKey filter this will remove one of the two actions (the biggest duplicatePriority field, if you don't define it, it will delete the second entry).
+It will set to *true* the **isDuplicated** field on timeline_action.

 Usage